-Note: The services described under Travel and Lodging are Covered Health Services only in connection with obesity-related services received at a Designated Provider.
+Note: The services described under Travel and Lodging Assistance Program are Covered Health Services only in connection with obesity-related services received at a Designated Provider.

-Please remember for Non-Network Benefits, you must notify Care CoordinationSM six months prior to surgery.
-When obesity surgery services are provided at a BRS Designated Provider you must notify Care CoordinationSM before the time a pre-surgical evaluation is performed.
-If Care CoordinationSM is not notified, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits, you must provide pre-service notification as soon as the possibility of obesity surgery arises.
+When obesity surgery services are provided at a BRS Designated Provider you must notify the Claims Administrator before the time a pre-surgical evaluation is performed.
+If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.